-Three Minute Thesis competition
+Three Minute Thesis Competition

 The Three Minute Thesis (3MT®) is an academic competition for research students, challenging them to present their research to a non-specialist audience and giving them the opportunity to practice their public engagement skills.
 Anyone who is active in a PhD, MPhil or MRes or any other research programme (at any stage, including thesis under submission) will be eligible to participate in 3MT, as long as the degree is at least two thirds research.
-Taught postgraduate students and graduates are not eligible.

-- What your research is about
+- What their research is about

-Why take part?
+Why should I take part?